-Besides earning money, an after school job or summertime internship can provide an incredible foundation for learning workplace skills and the value of money.
-Entering the workforce enables teenagers to gain real-world experiences and develop essential workplace skills, such as teamwork, time management, and problem-solving that will serve them for years to come.
-Not to mention it will look great on their resume and impress future employers.
+Besides earning money, an after-school job or summertime internship can provide an incredible foundation for workplace readiness and learning the value of a dollar.
+Entering the workforce enables teenagers to gain real-world experiences and develop essential skills, such as teamwork, time management, and problem-solving that will serve them for years to come.
+Not to mention it will look great on their resumé and impress future employers.
+However, it can be hard to get your foot on the first rung of the ladder.
+Here, we outline some helpful tips when it comes to applications, AI-generated CVs and interview preparation.

 Interview Tips